korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_12_Immutable_Unmodifable_Classes/README.md

 which means the constructor was called for each constant.
 Now, let's use the javap tool to examine what an enum really is, under the hood.
-I'll type in javap, then dash p which means I want all members printed, including private and package private ones.
+I'll type in javap, then dash p, which means I want all members printed, including private and package private ones.
 I'll include the path,